We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Lifetime: $399.99

 Calm encourages people to interact with the app daily.
-However, a 2020 study found that although intermittent use of the app can improve a person’s well-being, daily use of the app can pose potential negative outcomes.
+However, a 2020 study notes that although intermittent use of the app can improve a person’s well-being, daily use of the app can pose potential negative outcomes.
 These include feelings of failure and demotivation if a person does not use the app daily.

 A person may wish to consider alternative mindfulness apps before purchasing a subscription to Calm.